 Box 8c (Data Universal Numbering System (DUNS) number

-Enter the entity's active registration DUNS number exactly as it appears on the matching SAM record for your organization.
+Enter the entity's active Unique Entity Identifier (UEI) number exactly as it appears on the matching SAM record for your organization.

 Box 8d (Address)